 Although, you can access the Internet on the virtual OS by bridging the connection of your host machine to the virtual machine.
-In order to directly connect a virtual OS to a wireless connection, you need to buy an external wifi USB adapter.
+But in order to directly connect a virtual OS to a wireless connection, you need to buy an external wifi USB adapter.

-The following video will guide you on how to install Parrot Security OS in VMware.
+The following video will guide you on Installing Parrot Security OS in VMware.

-I will suggest you to dual boot Parrot Security OS with your existing Operating System, as it will offer you a better speed and provide you a good user experience.
+I will suggest you to dual boot Parrot OS with your existing Operating System.
+This will offer you better speed and good user experience.